Simon Wathen - Chair of Governors

 Alice lives in London and Devon with a husband, children, several ponies, some chickens, 50,000 bees and a dog.

-Susan chairs the Bute House Education Committee.
+Susan is Vice Chair of the Bute House Governors and chairs the Bute House Education Committee.

 Katie is Head of Human Resources and a member of the senior management team at St Paul’s Girls’ School.
 She previously spent 14 years at Royal Holloway, University of London mostly as Deputy Director of Human Resources.
 She had a three year break from HR when she was College Secretary and Head of Governance, before returning to HR as Acting Director.